kannankvs/md2/sourcecode.md

   - pfc folder contains script for configuring and showing the PFC parameters for the interface
   - pfcwd folder contains the PFC watch dog related configuration and show commands.
   - utilities-command folder contains the scripts that are internally used by other scripts.

+## sonic-platform-common

+- This repo contains code which is to be shared among all platforms for interfacing with platform-specific peripheral hardware
+- It provides the base class for peripherals like EEPROM, LED, PSU, SFP, chassis, device, fan, module, platform, watchdog, etc., that are used for existing platform code as well as for the new platform API.
+- Platform specific code present in sonic-buildimage repo (device folder) uses the classes defined in this sonic-platform-common repository.

+## sonic-platform-daemons

+- This repo contains code for python scripts that listens for events from Optics, LED & PSU.
+- xcvrd -
+- ledd -
+- psud -

 ## SAI